- What is a library special district?

 Currently, the main library in Grants Pass is open only 24 hours per week.
 Residents come to the door every day during closed hours and are dismayed to find the doors locked.
-What’s more, the three rural branches are open only from 12 to 16 hours per week.
+What’s more, the three rural branches are open only 12 to 16 hours per week.
 If this library district doesn’t pass, we won’t be able to add the hours the public is demanding, and we’ll continue to not meet public library standards.

 And, even at the current low levels of service, the library expects to dip into reserves this year by a projected $93,000.

 19. Why do we need to meet public library standards?